ably/ably-php-laravel/README.md

 Visit https://www.ably.io/documentation for a complete API reference and more examples.

-## Release notes
+## Release Process

 This library uses [semantic versioning](http://semver.org/).
 For each release, the following needs to be done:

 * Update the dependency on [ably-php](https://github.com/ably/ably-php) within [composer.json](./composer.json) to the latest version, commit this change and push to `origin`.
 * Add a tag and push to origin such as `git tag 1.0.0 && git push origin 1.0.0`.
+* Visit https://github.com/ably/ably-php-laravel/tags and add release notes for the release including links to the changelog entry.
 * Visit https://packagist.org/packages/ably/ably-php-laravel, log in to Packagist, and click the "Update" button.

 ## License

-Copyright (c) 2016 Ably Real-time Ltd, Licensed under the Apache License, Version 2.0.
+Copyright (c) 2017 Ably Real-time Ltd, Licensed under the Apache License, Version 2.0.
 Refer to [LICENSE](LICENSE) for the license terms.